Shashwat-19/FileNest/README.md

 ---

 ## 🔒 License
-This project is licensed under the **MIT License**.
+This project is licensed under the **Mozilla Public License Version 2.0**.
 See the [LICENSE](https://github.com/Shashwat-19/FileNest/blob/main/LICENSE) file for details.

 ---